 Harvesting your cannabis plant requires quite a bit.
 For instance, what is the best method to cut your plant, remove leaves and let your flower tops dry?
-Read this article and learn all about cutting your cannabis tops wet or dry.
+Read this article and learn all about cutting your cannabis tops.

-What exactly is the difference between the two methods?
+What exactly is the difference between the two cannabis harvesting methods?
 Before you can judge which harvesting method is best for you, you need to know what the techniques entail.

 With the wet-cutting method, you cut the leaves away from the tops immediately after you have cut off a branch of the main plant.
 With the dry cutting method the grower waits until the leaves have dried.
 They then curl up.
 You can also apply a combination of these two cutting methods.
 You remove the larger leaves before drying.
 And you let the little ones dry up and then remove them after the drying process.